dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 `run_tests.py` currently downloads the latest chromedriver by default.
 You can select a specific version by deleteing your webdriver directory and using the script's `--chromedriver` argument.
 This will download the chromedrive version you've chosen.

 The latest version of chromedriver should always work for the pipeline.
-But if you need a specific version for the CI pipeline, you will need to add the `--chromedriver` argument to the `run_tests.py` call inside `scripts/pipeline-run-rf-tests.sh`.
+But if you need a specific version for the CI pipeline, you will need to add the `--chromedriver` argument to the `run_tests.py` call inside `scripts/run_tests_pipeline.py`.
 You can check [this repository](https://github.com/actions/virtual-environments/tree/master/images) for the version of chrome used on the Azure agent you're using.
-At the time of writing, the robot tests use the [Ubuntu 2004 image](https://github.com/actions/virtual-environments/blob/master/images/linux/Ubuntu2004-README.md)
+At the time of writing, the robot tests use the [Ubuntu 22.04 image](https://github.com/actions/virtual-environments/blob/master/images/linux)

-## **Directory structure**
+## Directory structure
 This section details what the various directories in robot-tests contain.

 ## scripts